 How much debt does the firm employ in relation to its use of equity?
 This is an important ratio for bankers as it provides the company’s ability to pay off debt using its own capital.
 Generally, the lower the ratio better it is.
 Debt includes current debt + long term debt.

 Let us take a simple Leverage Ratio calculation example.

 Leverage Ratio = ($100 + $900) / $500 = 2.0x

-- A lower ratio is generally considered better as it shows greater asset coverage of liabilities with own capital.
+- A lower ratio is generally considered better as it shows greater asset coverage of liabilities with its own capital.

-- Capital intensive sectors generally show a higher debt to equity ratio (leverage ratio) as compared to services sector.
+- Capital intensive sectors generally show a higher debt to equity ratio (leverage ratio) as compared to the services sector.

 - If the leverage ratio is increasing over time, then it may be concluded that the firm is unable to generate sufficient cash flows from its core operations and is relying on external debt to stay afloat.

 We note that the leverage ratio has been increasing since 2009.
 The Debt to Equity has increased from 0.98x in 2009 to 4.44x in 2014.
 Also, please note that the Equity Capital for 2015 was negative, and hence, the ratio was not calculated.